 These rising costs are hitting closer to home in Michigan as well.
 Michigan's higher education costs rose by 30.8% in just the last 10 years, ranking as the 31th highest state.

-The table below shows the average one-year costs in 2020 for different types of Michigan colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Michigan colleges and universities.